openvax/neoantigen-vaccine-pipeline/README.md

 This repository is the public version of the bioinformatics pipeline for selecting patient-specific cancer neoantigen vaccines developed by the [openvax](https://www.openvax.org/) group at [Mount Sinai](http://icahn.mssm.edu/).
 This pipeline is currently the basis for two phase I clinical trials using synthetic long peptides, [NCT02721043](https://clinicaltrials.gov/ct2/show/NCT02721043) and [NCT03223103](https://clinicaltrials.gov/ct2/show/NCT03223103).

 The pipeline used for these trials differs slightly from the version given here due to licensing restrictions on the [NetMHC](http://www.cbs.dtu.dk/services/NetMHC/) suite of tools, which prevent their inclusion in the provided Docker image.
 To circumvent this issue, the open source pipeline performs MHC binding prediction using the IEDB web interface to these tools.
 This may be slower but should give the same results.
-If you have a license to the NetMHC tools (free for non-commerical use) and wish to run these tools locally in the pipeline, please contact us or file an issue.
+If you have a license to the NetMHC tools (free for non-commercial use) and wish to run these tools locally in the pipeline, please contact us or file an issue.

 The pipeline is implemented using the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 We recommend running it using our provided [Docker image](https://hub.docker.com/r/julia326/neoantigen-vaccine-pipeline/), which includes all needed dependencies.